MatteoMascheroni1/AdvanceModelingForOperationProject/submission material/HOW-TO.md

 `findN=True`

-*Note: at maximum one parameter can be set to True*
+*Note: at maximum one parameter at a time can be set to True*

-This simulation type runs the model with an increasing number N to find the N that meets the precision and alpha constraints.
+This simulation type runs the model with an increasing number of N to find the N that meets precision and alpha constraints.
 The final N will be printed at the end of the simulation and the output won't be saved.

-###### Simuation type: "Check multiple parameters"
+###### Simulation type: "Check multiple parameters"

 `isSearching=True`